Asbestos Lung Cancer

 Asbestos exposure doesn’t always cause lung cancer — there are a number of asbestos-related diseases someone can be diagnosed with.
 One of the most notable is mesothelioma.

-Unlike lung cancer, malignant mesothelioma tumors can develop in the lining of the lungs (pleura), abdomen (peritoneum), testes (tunica vaginalis), or heart (pericardium).
+Unlike lung cancer, malignant mesothelioma tumors can develop in the lining of the lungs (pleura) or other major body parts.
 Mesothelioma tumors do not start in the lungs themselves.

 Further, asbestos is the only known cause of mesothelioma — smoking is not a known cause or risk factor.
 However, both asbestos-related lung cancer and mesothelioma can be deadly without treatment.